modular-ml/wrapyfi/docs/tutorials/Multiple Robots.md

   <summary><b><font color="orange">Intermediate</font>: iCub & Pepper; running scripts on multiple machine</b></summary>

   Here we mirror the facial expressions of an actor facing the Pepper or iCub robot camera on both (physical) robots.
-The images from the chosen camera are streamed to the ESR9 [(Siqueira et al., 2020)](https://ojs.aaai.org/index.php/AAAI/article/view/6037) FER model, which then classifies their facial expressions and returns the predicted class to the application controller (robot workflow controller).
-The controller transmits the readings to the iCub and Pepper robot interfaces, displays an approximated facial expression on the iCub robot's face, and triggers a color change on the Pepper robot's eye and shoulder LEDs.
+The images from the chosen camera are streamed to the ESR9 [(Siqueira et al., 2020)](https://ojs.aaai.org/index.php/AAAI/article/view/6037) FER model, which then classifies their facial expressions and returns the predicted class to the application manager (robot workflow manager).
+The manager transmits the readings to the iCub and Pepper robot interfaces, displays an approximated facial expression on the iCub robot's face, and triggers a color change on the Pepper robot's eye and shoulder LEDs.

   **Preparing the iCub robot**